 The originator, Bank11, is an experienced lender that began operating from its headquarters in Neuss, Germany, in 2011.
 It is part of Wilh.
 Werhahn KG, which operates in building materials, consumer goods and financial services.
-Bank11's business has experienced double-digit year-on-year growth since its foundation, which led its balance sheet to approach EUR7.7 billion as of December 2023.
-Bank11 has 398 employees, providing loans and deposits to 387,000 customers.
+Bank11's business has experienced double-digit yearon-year growth since its foundation with the exception of 2024, which led its balance sheet to approach EUR7.6 billion at December 2024.
+Bank11 has 409 employees, providing loans and deposits to 391,000 customers.
 Its management is experienced in auto loan financing.

 Bank11 is one of the largest German non-captive financing companies.
 It specialises in auto loans to primarily private clients for financing new and used cars.
-The bank has three marketing channels: an established, well-diversified dealer network (more than 19,000 dealers), carfocused institutions acting as cooperation partners, and a newer direct marketing channel.
+The bank has three marketing channels: an established, well-diversified dealer network (more than 20,000 dealers), carfocused institutions acting as cooperation partners, and a newer direct marketing channel.